-The duties of the Air Quality Board shall be to supervise and give direction to the Air Quality Director, review and approve compliance plans, serve as an appeal board, act on enforcement action initiated by the Air Quality Director Division, and make recommendations to the Rapid City Council and Board of County Commissioners on policies related to the air quality of the City of Rapid City and Pennington County.
+The duties of the Air Quality Board shall be to review and approve compliance plans, serve as an appeal board, act on enforcement action initiated by the Air Quality Division, and make recommendations to the Rapid City Council and Board of County Commissioners on policies related to the air quality of the City of Rapid City and Pennington County.
 The purpose and goal of the decisions made and actions taken by the Air Quality Board shall be to protect and serve the public interest.